huggingface/blog/community-tools.md

 </div>

-## Enhance Assistants using Community Tools
+## Enhance your assistants with Community Tools

 You can activate tools directly by going to [the tools page](https://huggingface.co/chat/tools) and picking the ones you like or you can also package tools in an assistant.